-- Name: the name set for the policy - Bucket Name: the S3 bucket used for cloud jobs to transfer input and output job data - Default job output size: specifies the default free storage space that will be provisioned for the result that a job produces

-- Storage node name prefix: specifies a prefix for how storage nodes are to be named.
+- Name: the name set for the policy - Bucket Name: the S3 bucket used for cloud jobs to transfer input and output job data - Default job output size: specifies the default free storage space that will be provisioned for the result that a job produces - Storage node name prefix: specifies a prefix for how storage nodes are to be named.
 The prefix is cstorage by default.
 The number suffix scheme is as for regular nodes.
 Thus, by default, the storage nodes are cstorage001, cstorage002 and so on. - Template for cloud nodes: the template to use as the prototype for storage nodes

-Configuration Of cmsub Properties With cm-cloud-storage
+Configuration Of cmjob Properties With cm-cloud-storage

-The cm-cloud-storage-setup is an Ncurses utility that configures cmsub properties for a cloud deployment.
+The cm-cloud-storage-setup is an Ncurses utility that configures cmjob properties for a cloud deployment.
 When run with the -h|--help option its usage is displayed:

 '''

-[root@bright82 ~]# cm-cloud-storage-setup -h
+[root@bright90 ~]# cm-cloud-storage-setup -h

-Please wait...
+Please wait ...

 usage: Cloud storage setup cm-cloud-storage-setup [-v] [-h] [-c <config_file>]

-[--dev] [--tests]
+[--dev]

-[--undo-on-error]

 [--on-error-action

 {debug,remotedebug,undo,abort}]

 [--output-remote-execution-runner]

-[--json-output <path_to_file>]

-[--play-scenario <path_to_file>]

-[--rec-scenario <path_to_file>]
+[--json]

+[--no-distro-checks]

+[--min-reboot-timeout <reboot_timeout_seconds>]

 [--skip-reboot] [--remove]

 optional arguments:

 --skip-reboot

 Don't reboot the nodes

 common:

 Common arguments

 Verbose output

+-v

 -h, --help

 Print this screen

+-c <config_file>

 Load runtime configuration for modules from a YAML config file

--c <config_file>

-advanced:

-Various advanced configuration options flags.

---dev

-Enables additional command line arguments

-Test integrity of the utility by running Unit Tests

---tests

---undo-on-error

-Upon encountering a critical error, instead of asking the user for

-choice, setup will undo (revert) the deployment stages.

---on-error-action {debug,remotedebug,undo,abort}

-Upon encountering a critical error, instead of asking the user for

-choice, setup will undo (revert) the deployment stages.

---output-remote-execution-runner

-Format output for CMDaemon

---json-output <path_to_file>

-Generate a file containing json-formatted summary of the deployment

---play-scenario <path_to_file>

-Reproduce wizard scenario recorded before

---rec-scenario <path_to_file>

-Record wizard scenario

-Remove storage:

-Cleanup storage setup

---remove

 '''